Simulations#

 display_res(res, y_max=800)

-We now have hypergraphs.
+We now remove the hypothesis that \(G\) is a simple graph.
 We need to adjust some policy settings accordingly, switching from longest queue to virtual queue to ensure stability.

 [26]: